pydanny/pydanny-v2/_posts/posts2019/writing-a-blog-tester.md

 ---
 date: "2019-10-15"
 description: Ensuring that code in my articles actually works.
-published: false
+published: true
-slug: writing-a-blog-tester
+slug: my-markdown-code-snippet-tester
   - python
   - blog
 time_to_read: 5
-title: Writing a blog tester
+title: My Markdown Code Snippet Tester
 ---

+I've always wanted to run tests on my code snippets in my blog posts.
+Here's how I implemented it today.

 # A Little Bit of History